sirus-be/westtoer-win-ldes2jsonapi/getting_started.md

 ### Synchronization

 Once you have copied all the data in previous step, you can now only fetch the latest changed products.
-This can be done by adding a filter parameter on generated-at-time.
+This can be done by adding a filter parameter on verwerkt-voor-afnemers.

-For example, to retrieve all updates greater than or equal to 2024-10-06: `filter[:gte:generated-at-time]=2024-10-06`
+For example, to retrieve all updates greater than or equal to 2024-10-06: `filter[:gte:verwerkt-voor-afnemers]=2024-10-06`

-    GET /attracties?filter[:gte:generated-at-time]=2024-10-06&filter[adres][nis-code]=31005&include=identificator,adres,adres.toegekend-door-deelgemeente,adres.toegekend-door-gemeente,adres.toegekend-door-provincie,geometrie,contactpunt,contactpunt.openingsuren,beoordelingen,tourismeRegio,registratie,prijs,capaciteit,productstatus,extratype,behoort-tot-macroproduct,media,kwaliteitslabels,faciliteiten,kenmerken,ruimtes,ruimtes.hoogte,ruimtes.indelingen,ruimtes.oppervlakte,zie-ook,zie-ook.extratype
+    GET /attracties?filter[:gte:verwerkt-voor-afnemers]=2024-10-06&filter[adres][nis-code]=31005&include=identificator,adres,adres.toegekend-door-deelgemeente,adres.toegekend-door-gemeente,adres.toegekend-door-provincie,geometrie,contactpunt,contactpunt.openingsuren,beoordelingen,tourismeRegio,registratie,prijs,capaciteit,productstatus,extratype,behoort-tot-macroproduct,media,kwaliteitslabels,faciliteiten,kenmerken,ruimtes,ruimtes.hoogte,ruimtes.indelingen,ruimtes.oppervlakte,zie-ook,zie-ook.extratype

-You can also filter on a timestamp: `filter[:gte:generated-at-time]=2024-10-10T11:50:27Z`
+You can also filter on a timestamp: `filter[:gte:verwerkt-voor-afnemers]=2024-10-10T11:50:27Z`

 ## Basic filtering